Stage shows & school assembly:

 Scavengers drop-in, Audio Assault Buggy, Bass Station and Unmaking.
 Short, participatory fun science-based activities suitable for events or public spaces where people can come and go and try things out with facilitation.

-Fun, quirky, creative and destructive team activites perfect for an away day or conference warm-up.
+Fun, quirky, creative and destructive team activities perfect for an away day or conference warm-up.
 Building mini robotic noise machines from computer junk, experimenting with contact microphones, making and performing a soundscape, dismantling computers to find out about how the hardware works and what else you can do with it.

 We specialise in activities and projects that bring people in; to a museum, to participating in STEM events, to experimenting and creating their own soundscapes.
 We have worked closely with the National Science and Media Museum in Bradford for several years, visiting schools in the wider community to successfully encourage hard-to-reach families to attend the museum.